 On the examination day, you should arrive at least 20 minutes before the time listed on the test notification letter.
 If you arrive after the exam starts, you will not be admitted to the room or be allowed to test.
 You will need to reapply for the exam and pay a $25 rescheduling fee.
 Your name must be on the test roster and you’ll be expected to provide photo identification such as a driver’s license, student ID, or state ID.
 Do not bring paper, books, notes, or other resource materials to the exam.
 Answers will be submitted on an optical scanner test answer sheets, so you must use number 2 pencils to shade in your responses.
 Take at least two pencils and an eraser to the test site.

 Receiving Your Scores

-Test results will be available approximately two weeks after the written exam and will be sent to each candidate via mail.
-The letter will serve as a notification of the results and should not be considered as an official document.
-A passing score does not indicate eligibility to work as a nurse aide.
+Test results will be available approximately two weeks after the written exam.
+The results will be available on the Health Care Worker Registry (HCW) approximately two weeks after testing.
+Registry status may be verified through the HCW Registry website at http://www.hcwrpub.dph.illinois.gov.
 Under the provisions of the Privacy Act, the testing service will not provide results over the phone, fax, or email.
-A copy of the results will be posted on the Illinois Health Care Worker Registry.
-Employers and nurses aides can visit the Nurse Aide Registry online to verify a candidate’s status.
+Employers and nurse aides can visit the Nurse Aide Registry online to verify a candidate’s status.

 You may submit a request to have your test rescored if you believe there was an error in scoring.
 You must place the request within six weeks of receiving your results.
 Submit the request in writing and include the test date, testing center, your complete name, address, and social security number.